 Roleplaying.
-Playing in the mask
+Playing in the Mask

 It was up to the guild.
 After an announcement on the server's off-forum, I was invited to three guilds, one of which was heavy RP.
-"Heavy Roleplay" means that guild members play roles almost constantly, even in guild chat and on the forum, not just at meetings.
+"Heavy Roleplay" means that guild members play roles almost constantly, even in guild chat and in the forum, not just at meetings.

 In order to get into the guild, you had to pass an interview with the officers.
 The interview was appointed in Stormwind Park (Stormgrad) and was conducted in IC mode (in character, "in character").
 That is, it was not necessary to speak on behalf of himself, but on behalf of the character.
 Three officers from Vindication guild came to the meeting.
 What can I say, I really liked it, I even myself did not expect.
 Spoke for an hour or so in IC, tested my roleplaynuyu profilability and only then switched to OOC, (out of character, "out of character"), where they found out who I am in real life and what else I want in the game.

 The following WoW roleplay life was, shall we say, ambiguous.
 Yes, it was fun at times, especially at guild meetings, where megillies would tell their stories of life in Azeroth, and our GM (Swedish film editor) would talk about general topics with a strong Drenean accent, hand out wounds, and scare everyone by wearing pink underwear.
 Virtual drinks in the bars of Stormgrad were also fun and involved a lot of virtual beer.
 Races through the dungeons of the Old World also took place in IC-mode, which added fun to the process.
 Moments comparable to the first interview were also there, though not too much.